Kings Park, New York

 Neighborhoods & Community Layout

-• Town Center – Walkable cluster around Main Street
+• Town Center – The walkable core around Main Street and nearby businesses

-• San Remo – A nearby community south of Kings Park closely associated with the hamlet
+• San Remo – A neighboring community area closely associated with Kings Park

 Schools Serving Kings Park

-Kings Park is served by the Kings Park Central School District, which includes:
+Kings Park is served primarily by the Kings Park Central School District, which includes:

 • Fort Salonga Elementary School